aram-wealthmore/airbnb_dashboard_python/README.md

      - Choose a location for the virtual environment.
      - Select the Python version (3.7 or higher).
      - Select the virtual environment as the interpreter.
-4. Create a `requirements.txt` file in the root of the project.
+2. Create a `requirements.txt` file in the root of the project.
    - Run the following command in the terminal:
      ```bash
      # Create a requirements.txt file
-     pip freeze > requirements.txt
+     touch requirements.txt
      ```
    - Add the following packages to the `requirements.txt` file:
      ```txt
      dash
      flask
-     psycopg2
+     sqlalchemy
+     psycopg2-binary
      pandas
      geopandas
      geojson
      ```
-5. Install the required packages from the `requirements.txt` file.
+3. Install the required packages from the `requirements.txt` file.
    - Run the following command in the terminal:
      ```bash
      # Install from requirements.txt